-This study examined the locally self-sustaining eco-system of women traders in northern Ghana as well as the cognition and perceptions of the women in relation to their understanding and use of mobile money systems for extending and/or enhancing their livelihoods.
-The research explored the target community's current financial practices as well as addressed the potential for better-designed mobile money systems to impact those practices.
+This study examined the locally self-sustaining ecosystem of women traders in northern Ghana as well as their cognition and perceptions in relation to their understanding and use of mobile money systems for extending and/or enhancing their livelihoods.
+The research explored the target community's current financial practices, and addressed the potential for better-designed mobile money systems to impact those practices.
 While there are high expectations that mobile money has the potential to positively impact the livelihoods of both women and men living in poverty, there is currently sparse research showing such impact.
 The researchers utilized participatory, citizen-based research approaches, including key informants, focus groups, and an interface session to study rural women traders in the Kassena Nankana Municipal Area of northern Ghana.